Research

 Protein engineering Methane Greenhouse gas removal

-Genetic tools for methanotrophs to manipulate particulate methane monooxygenase
+Genetic tools for particulate methane monooxygenase

 Methods must be developed to enable study and engineering of pMMO, the most ubiquitous methane-oxidizing enzyme.